katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 .. note::

-	The use of ``ansible.netcommon.json`` is fully supported with a Red Hat Ansible Automation Platform subscription
+	The use of ``assible.netcommon.json`` is fully supported with a Red Hat Assible Automation Platform subscription

 Parsing with ntc_templates
 ----------------------------